Never Let Me Go (1953 film)

-Never Let Me Go is a 1953 British adventure romance film starring Clark Gable and Gene Tierney.
-The picture, directed by Delmer Daves and produced by Clarence Brown, was from a screenplay by George Froeschel and Ronald Millar, based on the 1949 novel Came the Dawn by Roger Bax.
+Never Let Me Go is a 1953 MGM adventure romance film starring Clark Gable and Gene Tierney, with Richard Haydn in credited support.
+The picture was made in Britain, directed by Delmer Daves, and produced by Clarence Brown.
+The screenplay was by George Froeschel and Ronald Millar, based on the 1949 novel Came the Dawn by Roger Bax.

-The supporting cast includes Bernard Miles, Richard Haydn, Belita, Kenneth More, Karel Štěpánek, and Theodore Bikel.
-The movie was shot at MGM's British Elstree Studios and on location in Cornwall.
-The film's sets were designed by the art director Alfred Junge.
+Also appearing are Bernard Miles, Belita, Kenneth More, Karel Štěpánek, and Theodore Bikel.
+The movie was shot at MGM's Elstree Studios and on location in Cornwall, with sets by art director Alfred Junge.